pydio/pydio-doc-admin-guide/4_access_control_and_security/4_ent_binding_to_ldap_ad.md

 _LDAP authentication plugin is one of the most important plugin of the Enterprise Distribution.
 It enables Cells to be well integrated with existing systems such as a SSO solution._

 In Cells, a LDAP server is seen as an external authentication source.
-With flexible parameters and options in configuration, you can quickly extract a list of users from your directory to be imported in Cells.
-The configuration to map users is similar as the one in Pydio PHP (Pydio 8).
-An advanced feature of the LDAP module now enables you to add as many LDAP domains as you want.
+You can extract a subset of users from your directory to be imported in Cells, using flexible parameters and configuration options.

+For long-time Pydio users, the mechanism used is quite similar to the one used in legacy Pydio 8 and older.
+We have yet added an interresting advanced feature: the LDAP module can now be bound to more than one directory server with as many LDAP domains as you want.

 ## Overview

-Generally speaking, the integration is achieved using a Master / Slave model, where your LDAP is the master.
-Synchronisation happens regularly (time and frequence are defined for each connection, see configuration details below) and any modification done in your LDAP will overwrite the corresponding value in Cells during the next synchronisation (which happens by default every night at 3AM).
+Generally speaking, the integration is achieved using a Master/Slave model, where your LDAP is the master.
+Any modification done in your LDAP will overwrite the corresponding value in Cells during the next synchronisation.

-As a consequence, we strongly advise that you configure your user interface to prevent the end users from manually modifying any attribute that are mapped to an existing LDAP attribute, typically you should remove the `My Account` button from the various menu for LDAP defined users.
+As a consequence, we strongly advise that you configure your user interface to prevent the end-user from manually modifying any attribute that is mapped to an existing LDAP attribute.
+Typically you should remove the `My Account` button from the various menu for LDAP defined users.
 See last paragraph of this section for more info on this.

+The synchronisation happens regularly (time and frequence are defined for each connection) and is in fact managed by the scheduler: the configuration seen below only creates a new job in the scheduler.
+It is then possible to get more info about the synchronisation and to trigger it manually:

+- Go to `Cells Console >> Backend >> Scheduler`
+- Open editor for the synchronisation task by clicking on it on the list.
+  It is usually named: `<name of your LDAP connexion> > Synchronize external directories`

 ### Supported Servers

-The LDAP connector embedded in Cells ED is compliant to the LDAP standard and thus can be used with servers that are implementing this protocol.
+The LDAP connector embedded in Cells ED is compliant with the LDAP standard.
+Thus, it can be used with servers that are implementing this protocol.
 You must install and configure your server before connecting it in Pydio Cells.

-Internally, for development and testing purposes, we use these 2 servers, that are known to integrate smoothly with Cells:
+Internally, we use the 2 below servers for development and testing purposes.
+They are known to integrate smoothly with Cells:

 - [OpenLDAP](https://openldap.org): a free, open source implementation of the Lightweight Directory Access Protocol developed by the OpenLDAP Project
 - [Apache Directory](https://directory.apache.org/): an extensible and embeddable directory server developped by the Apache Software Foundation, which has been certified LDAPv3 compatible by the Open Group